Gorilla Habituation Experience Certificate

 Sample Gorilla Habituation Experience Certificate Description

-This certifies that [Your Name] successfully participated in the Gorilla Habituation Experience in Bwindi Impenetrable National Park, Uganda, on [Date].
-The visit contributed to the ongoing habituation and conservation of the [Bikingi/Bushaho] mountain gorilla family.
-Issued by Uganda Wildlife Authority.
+This is to certify that [Your Name] successfully participated in the Gorilla Habituation Experience in Bwindi Impenetrable National Park, Uganda, on [Date].

 FAQs About the Gorilla Habituation Certificate